MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/muttutil.md

 MuttUtil is embedded in the installation section of the included test scripts to ensure that the test device is properly upgraded to latest firmware.
 The tool is included in the [MUTT Software Package](./index.md).

+> [!NOTE]
+> Make sure to use CMUTTUtil.exe for a CMUTT (SuperMUTT) device.
+For example, run CMuttUtil.exe -updatefirmware to update the image on the CMUTT.
+CMuttUtil.exe can be installed from the MUTT Software Package in [Overview of Microsoft USB Test Tool (MUTT) devices](https://learn.microsoft.com/en-us/windows-hardware/drivers/usbcon/microsoft-usb-test-tool--mutt--devices).
+See TypeCSuperMUTT.pdf in the installed folder for details.

 ## How to run MuttUtil

 ### MuttUtil Help